What’s the weight limit of the average barbell/squat stand you can find in a home gym? I’ve done some digging and found out what you can expect.

 You might get stronger.
 You don’t know how quickly you might progress in strength.
 Especially when starting out, your strength will build pretty quickly.
 The last thing you want is your progress being limited by your equipment.

 Think of it like this; would you prefer to drive 100 mph in a car that has a top speed of 100mph or a car that has a top speed of 200 mph?
 The second car probably has better brakes, suspension, etc. so it’s much better equipped to handle 100 mph.
-You can look at rack weight limits in the same way.
+You can look at stands weight limits in the same way.

 Because of all those reasons, I’d recommend getting a stand that can handle at least 30% more weight than you intend to lift.